satsinush/homelab/README.md

     PublicKey = <PASTE_MY-PHONE_PUBLIC_KEY>
     # The IP address this client will use on the VPN
     AllowedIPs = 10.10.20.13/32
     ```

+    Make sure that you include the PostUp and PostDown rules as they are essential for making sure requests are forwarded over NAT depedning on the destination.
+If you don't have static routes set up on your router or devices, you can replace the rules with these to translate all packets, but you may lose functionality with programs like *KDE Connect*.

+    ```
+    PostUp = iptables -t nat -A POSTROUTING -s 10.10.20.0/24 -o end0 -j MASQUERADE PostDown = iptables -t nat -D POSTROUTING -s 10.10.20.0/24 -o end0 -j MASQUERADE
+    ```

     > **Tip**: It's good practice to align the client's VPN IP with its LAN IP.
 For example, a PC at `10.10.10.13` on the LAN could be assigned `10.10.20.13` on the VPN.